In defense of thought leadership

 Bauer writes, “What differentiates a thought leader from any other knowledgeable company [or individual] is the recognition from the outside world that the company deeply understands its business, the needs of its customers, and the broader marketplace in which it operates.”
 She continues, “Trust is built on reputation and reputation is generally NOT built on advertising or looking smart.”

 I agree.
 People have a natural “BS” meter.
 We can sense when someone is just trying to sound smart rather than be authentic.
 Most of us can recognize a charlatan, one who pontificates about their expertise.
 These so-called thought leaders are just trying to edify themselves.

 Thought leadership is not what you say or write.
 It is a way of being.
 There are just a select few thought leaders in every industry and field of study.
 Thought leaders genuinely influence others by creating, advancing and sharing ideas.
 Their objective is to help others.

-In business, thought leaders revolutionize the way others (both inside and outside their companies) do business.
-That’s thought leadership.
+In sum, thought leaders revolutionize the way others (both inside and outside their companies) do business.

-Thought leadership is an outside assessment based on what others say about you NOT what you say about you.
+Thought leadership is an external assessment based on what others say about you NOT what you say about you.

 Is the term “thought leadership” to blame?
 No way!
 I rather like it.
 It is just being overused and abused as a hollow form of self-promotion.